CAASPP Practice Tests & Sample Items

 This resource allows users to explore and interact with sample questions just as students encounter them on the Smarter Balanced Summative Assessments.
 Users can filter their search by grade, subject, claim, or item type to quickly find a needed resource.

 Student Training & Practice Tests

 This link provides access to the CAASPP Practice and Training Test Portal offering access to two different options that simulate the SBAC assessment.
 The first option is a “Training Test.”
-It was developed in Feb 2014 so students could become familiar with the testing software and interface.
+It was developed so students could become familiar with the testing software and interface.
 The Training Tests are in grade bands and do not include performance tasks.
 Universal tools, designated supports, and accommodations are included.